auramagi/swift-scoped-state/README.md

 ## Basic Usage

+The following walkthrough is abridged from the included Todo project.
+It starts with the interface seen by views and introduces the container only at the point where the root scope enters the hierarchy.

 ### Root Scope

-`AppScope` declares the state and operations available to the todo list.
+`AppScope` is the interface available to the todo list.
+Its properties are connection definitions, not the values themselves: `addTodo` connects to an action, while `todos` connects to a read-only list of IDs.

 ```swift
 @MainActor struct AppScope {